-Easter Sunday is a 2022 comedy film starring stand-up comedian Jo Koy (Joseph Glenn Herbert).
+Easter Sunday is a 2022 comedy film starring standup Jo Koy (Joseph Glenn Herbert).
 Written by Filams Ken Cheng and Kate Angelo, the story revolves around what being Filipino is all about and the quirks that go with it.
 The movie centers on Jo Koy as a struggling actor, comedian, and single father.

 The movie highlight

-There was also a debate over the pasalubong and petty quarreling between the two aunties.
+There was also a debate over the pasalubong and petty quarreling between the aunties.
 The funniest was the ‘Balikbayan Box‘ scene which bares the idiosyncratic Pinoys.

 Jo Koy makes history